flutter/website/src/docs/cookbook/networking/fetch-data.md

 `build()` method.

 Flutter calls the `build()` method every time it wants to change anything in the view, and this happens surprisingly often.
 If you leave the fetch call in your `build()` method, you'll flood the API with unnecessary calls and slow down your app.

-Here are some better options so it'll only hit the API when the page is initially loaded.
+Here are some better options so it only hits the API when the page is initially loaded.

 ### Pass it into a `StatelessWidget`